Getting Here

 Getting to Bere Island

 Bere Island is situated 75 miles west of Cork City on the Beara Peninsula in West Cork.
 It is a 2 hour drive (directions below) from Cork City and is only accessible by ferry.
 Bere Island is served by two car ferry services.
 Please note that you cannot book the ferry in advance.
+Murphy’s Ferry operates the winter timetable from the 1st September and Bere Island Ferries switches to the winter timetable on the 22nd September.

 Driving from Cork City to Bere Island: